tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/digital-behavioral-data-consolidation.md

 1. [Create datasets](https://experienceleague.adobe.com/docs/platform-learn/tutorials/data-ingestion/create-datasets-and-ingest-data.html) for data to be ingested.
 1. [Ingest data](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2020.1.dataingestion) into Experience Platform.
     Data must be ingested into Platform before processing into Customer Journey Analytics.
 1. Analyze cross-channel event datasets to be analyzed in union to make sure they have a common namespace ID or are rekeyed through the field-based stitching capability of Customer Journey Analytics.
+See the cross channel analytics documentation for further information on identity stitching in Customer Journey Analytics.
+[Identity Stitching](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/cca/overview.html?lang=en)

     >[!NOTE]
     >